UKGovernmentBEIS/desnz-warm-homes-local-grant-portal/README.md

 - If the PR is accepted, merge the branch into `main`
 - Then also merge the branch into `develop`

+### Trivy

+On each push to develop, we run a Trivy scan on the Docker image to check for vulnerabilities.
+If the scan fails, we should look into the new vulnerability and either:
+- Fix it
+- Add to .trivyignore if the issue is a false positive.

 ### Auto-Formatter

 When using Rider to format the code, ensure you are using the DESNZ profile, and check the documentation: